locationtech/udig-platform/docs/user/en/Legend.rst

 Legend
 ######

-A `Map <Map.html>`_ legend is a quick visual guide to understand the image of the map.
+A :doc:`Map` legend is a quick visual guide to understand the image of the map.
 As such it needs to explain the information being presented; the use of colour on the map, and any symbols or icons used.